German firms set goals for more women in management

 In March, Germany's blue-chip companies agreed to set voluntary targets to boost the number of women at management levels and on Monday, they published their concrete aims, varying from company to company.

-Healthcare conglomerate Fresenius (FREG.DE) was the only company to refuse to set a numerical target, saying it would "continue to make qualification and not gender or other personal attributes the criterion for selecting staff".
+Healthcare conglomerate Fresenius was the only company to refuse to set a numerical target, saying it would "continue to make qualification and not gender or other personal attributes the criterion for selecting staff."

 Some 71 percent of the company's German staff are women, while 19.1 percent of its German leadership positions are held by women.
 The firm said it would continue to raise this level.